JuliaMolSim/Molly.jl/docs/src/documentation.md

 You could carry out your own neighbor finding in this function if required.
 Note that this function calculates forces not accelerations; if you have a neural network that calculates accelerations you should multiply these by `masses(sys)` to get the forces according to F=ma.

-A method for the [`potential_energy`](@ref) function that takes the same arguments and returns a single value can also be defined.
+A method for the `AtomsCalculators.potential_energy` function that takes the same arguments and returns a single value can also be defined.
-A method for the [`virial`](@ref) function that takes the same arguments can also be defined, allowing virial and pressure calculation when using custom general interactions.
+A method for the [`virial`](@ref) function can also be defined, allowing virial and pressure calculation when using custom general interactions.
 To use your custom interaction in a simulation, add it to the list of general interactions:
 ```julia
 general_inters = (MyGeneralInter(),)